L1rd/Quiz-Builder/README.md

 npm install
 2. Start the development server: npm run start:dev
+// Note: The Next.js development server must start on port 3000.

 Creating a Sample Quiz
 1. Open the frontend app in your browser at http://localhost:3000/create.